gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 2. The *algorithm author*, who knows best about the GIL handling and shared memory requirements.

+This work was done in [Joblib #602](https://github.com/joblib/joblib/pull/602).

-After the next joblib release, we'll update scikit-learn to use these options in places where the backend is currently hardcoded.
+After the next joblib release, scikit-learn will be updated to use these options in places where the backend is currently hard-coded.
 My example above used a branch with those changes.

 Look forward for these changes in the upcoming joblib, dask, and scikit-learn releases.
 As always, let me know if you have any feedback.